Digging deeperPlant Library

 Height: 70 feet

 Hardiness Zone: 3

 Other Names: White Elm, Water Elm, Gray Elm, Swamp Elm

 Finally, a hardy American elm that shows good resistance to Dutch Elm Disease; this tough selection from the plains of North Dakota features the coveted umbrella-like form of the classic elm, large and wide-spreading, ideal for use in larger landscapes

-Prairie Expedition Elm has dark green foliage throughout the season.
+Prairie Expedition Elm is primarily valued in the landscape for its ornamental globe-shaped form.
+It has dark green deciduous foliage.
 The large serrated pointy leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Prairie Expedition Elm is a deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.